Sachin-HMx/Sachin-HMx/README.md

 # Hi, I’m Sachin

 Investor, yield farmer, and trader.
-I’m active on Crypto Twitter, where I share my research, insights, and opinions.
+I’m active on Crypto Twitter, sharing my research, insights, and opinions.

-This GitHub is where I keep my research organized.
-If you're exploring crypto or learning, you can go through each section here.
+This GitHub is where I keep all my research in an organized way.
+If you’re exploring crypto or learning, you can go through each section here.

 None of my posts are financial advice (NFA).
-Always do your own research.
+Please do your own research.

-For queries or business-related inquiries, reach out on Telegram: @SachinHMx
+If you have any queries or business-related work, you can reach me on Telegram: @SachinHMx

 ---